Top 20 Budget Travel Guide Tips for Beginners planning a smart and affordable trip

 4. Book Flights Early Instead of Waiting Too Long

 One of the biggest beginner mistakes is waiting too long before booking flights.
-Many travelers think prices will become cheaper later, but in reality flights usually become more expensive as travel dates get closer.
+Many travelers think prices will become cheaper later, but in reality, flights usually become more expensive as travel dates get closer.

 Booking flights early gives better prices and more flexibility.
 It also reduces stress because one major part of your trip gets finalized early in the planning process.